-One study suggests that considering the useful effects of Persian leek in reducing liver fats, TNF-α expression and plasma ALT, it might be considered as a herb with the potential of reducing liver triglycerides accumulation induced by high-fat diets.
+One study suggests that considering the useful effects of Persian leek in reducing liver fats, TNF-α expression, and plasma ALT, it might be considered as a herb with the potential of reducing liver triglycerides accumulation induced by high-fat diets.
 (91)

-Findings make leek a valuable source of biologically active immune modulating polysaccharides, which could also be considered for further medicinal applications.
+Findings make leek a valuable source of biologically active immune-modulating polysaccharides, which could also be considered for further medicinal applications.
 (92)

 Lemons contain antioxidants in the skin particularly the flavanon glycosides hesperidin and naringenin.
-Accruing evidence from both in vitro and in vivo studies have unraveled numerous biological targets along with complex underlying mechanisms suggesting possible therapeutic applications of naringenin in various neurological, cardiovascular, gastrointestinal, rheumatological, metabolic and malignant disorders.
-Functionally, this ameliorative effect of naringenin is primarily attributed to its antiinflammatory and anti-oxidant effects.
+Accruing evidence from both in vitro and in vivo studies have unraveled numerous biological targets along with complex underlying mechanisms suggesting possible therapeutic applications of naringenin in various neurological, cardiovascular, gastrointestinal, rheumatological, metabolic, and malignant disorders.
+Functionally, this ameliorative effect of naringenin is primarily attributed to its anti-inflammatory and anti-oxidant effects.
 (93)

-One of the methods for curing obesity is the inclusion of some substances with the anti-lipase (reducing fat digesting enzymes) activity in the diet and thus reducing the uptake of fat components from food.
+One of the methods for curing obesity is the inclusion of some substances with the anti-lipase (reducing fat-digesting enzymes) activity in the diet and thus reducing the uptake of fat components from food.
 Some existing dietary supplements that contain plant components can inhibit the lipase action.
 Mushrooms provide these substances.
 (104)

 One study of 37 adults concludes that white button mushrooms contain a variety of compounds with potential anti-inflammatory and antioxidant health benefits that can occur with frequent consumption over time in adults predisposed to Type 2 Diabetes.
 (105)

 One study in rats showed a decrease in Total Cholesterol, LDL, cholesterol, and Triglyceride concentrations and was accompanied by a significant increase in plasma high-density lipoprotein (HDL) concentrations.
-It was concluded that A common mushrooms had both hypoglycemic and hypolipidemic activity in rats, lowering both blood sugar and cholesterol.
+It was concluded that A common mushroom had both hypoglycemic and hypolipidemic activity in rats, lowering both blood sugar and cholesterol.
 (106)

 One study observed a reduction in the production of inflammatory cytokines, a relaxation of tracheal rings.
 It was concluded that onions have potential as antiasthmatic drugs, as they possess both immuno-modulatory and bronchodilatory properties.
 (94)

 Onion oil has been reported to effectively decrease the lipid levels in experimental animals.
 Study results indicate that onion decreased blood glucose, serum lipid levels, and reduced Kidney oxidative stress and this effect might exert the anti-diabetic effect of onion.
-Blood fat lowering effect of onion can be one of the mechanisms of anti-diabetic effects and contribute to the prevention of diabetic kidney damage.
+The blood fat lowering effect of onion can be one of the mechanisms of anti-diabetic effects and contribute to the prevention of diabetic kidney damage.
 (95)

-Ecdysone (a phytoecdysteroid) is produced by several plants, including spinach and was very early on shown to increase muscle mass.
-Later it became apparent that spinach extracts containing ecdysone decreased body fat load, thereby reducing secretion of proinflammatory cytokines by visceral adipocytes and oxidative stress.
+Ecdysone (a phytoecdysteroid) is produced by several plants, including spinach, and was very early on shown to increase muscle mass.
+Later it became apparent that spinach extracts containing ecdysone decreased body fat load, thereby reducing the secretion of proinflammatory cytokines by visceral adipocytes and oxidative stress.
 This had beneficial effects on body weight and serum lipids not only in obese postmenopausal but also in premenopausal women and in men.
 (101)